Dialpuri/chapi/README.md

 ## Overview

-Coot is the standard tool for macromolecular model building in X-ray and cryo-EM crystallography.
+Coot is the standard tool for macromolecular model building in X-ray crystallography and cryo-EM.
 This package exposes Coot's core API as a Python extension module, allowing you to run model building, refinement, validation and ligand fitting programmatically — without a display or GUI.

 The central class is `molecules_container_t`, which manages a collection of molecular models and electron density maps and provides methods to operate on them.